Parent page: PCB Panels

 If your board is rigid-flex and it has a folding sequence defined, you can also include the fold/unfold action in your PCB 3D movie.
 To do this:

-When the movie is played Altium Designer will not only interpolate between the key frames, it will also fold/unfold the board to satisfy the Fold State settings you gave, in accordance with the folding Sequences defined in the PCB panel.
+When the movie is played, the software will not only interpolate between the key frames, it will also fold/unfold the board to satisfy the Fold State settings in accordance with the Sequence defined in the PCB panel.

 When the movie is played, it will arrive at and leave a key frame without pausing.
 If you need to hold the board at a specific key frame: